Max group size

 The native tribes have learned to live in harmony with ecology and all of its aspects.

-The Manaslu Circuit Trek brings you to isolated regions of Nepal with breathtaking sceneries and delivers all that Nepal has to offer.
-Here are several reasons for taking a walk to the Manaslu Circuit:
+The Manaslu Circuit Tibet View Trek takes you to untouched regions of Nepal with a touch of Tibetian region along with breathtaking sceneries.
+This trek route delivers all that Nepal has to offer.
+Here are several reasons for trekking to the Manaslu Circuit with the Tibet Border:

 Trekking through isolated settlements, mountain passes, and stunning waterfalls will give you a wonderful taste of rural living in the high area.
 These areas are in their native shape and have not been as much urbanized.

-When heading for a hike, one needs to be mindful of the season they decide to go.
-And what exactly time of year is ideal for Manaslu Circuit Trekking?
-Hiking Bees advise you to reserve this excursion for the fall and spring seasons.
+When heading for a hike in Nepal, one needs to be mindful of the season they decide to go.
+And what exactly time of year is ideal for Manaslu Tibet View Trekking?
+Hiking Bees advises you to reserve this trekking journey for the fall and spring seasons.

 Through splitting these seasons further, spring lasts from March to May.
 These are pleasant hiking months because of the milder weather.
 During this season, the flowers are in full bloom, and the pathway is lined with petals and leaves.